↑ Why is HF used for long range communication?

 HF, or high frequency, is used for long-range communication for several reasons:

-1. Propagation: HF signals can travel long distances by reflecting off the ionosphere.
+1. Propagation: HF signals can travel long distances by refracting off the ionosphere.
 This is known as skywave propagation.
-The ionosphere is a region of charged particles in the upper atmosphere that can reflect radio waves back down to Earth.
+The ionosphere is a region of charged particles in the upper atmosphere that can refract radio waves back down to Earth.
 The strength of the signal can vary depending on the time of day, season, and solar activity.

 2. Penetration: HF signals can penetrate through obstacles such as buildings and trees.
 This makes it useful for communication in remote areas or in situations where line-of-sight communication is not possible.